CoactiveAI/sum-estimation-public/README.md

 - **OurAlgorithm**: An adaptive sampler that selects a budgeted number of items per query.
 - **Combined**: Combines TopK and Random sampling (hybrid).

-Each method supports per-query evaluation and produces score estimates (`Z_hat`) under a variety of hyperparameter and estimator configurations.
+Each method supports per-query evaluation and produces score estimates under a variety of hyperparameter and estimator configurations.

 ---